pearlfish/pearlfish-java/README.md

     {{/results}}
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+    Pearlfish uses the [Mustache](http://mustache.github.io/) template language.

  5. Rerunning the test generates the received file in Markdown format.
 Pearlfish ensures that
     the tabular data is easy to read and differences are easy to see.

  6. As we implement the calculator we rerun the test.
-When the results are as we expect, we
+When the results are correct, we
     approve the received file.
 From now on, it acts as a regression test.

  7. We can continue to add features to our calculator or increase test coverage.
 As we generate
     more results we can use the Results class to group them into sections...

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~java
-        approval.check(results(
-                section("basic",
+        approval.check(Results.results(
+                Results.section("basic",
                         multiplication("simple multiplication", 2, 5),
                         multiplication("zero left", 0, 2),
                         multiplication("zero right", 1, 0),
                         multiplication("zero both", 0, 0)),
-                section("negative",
+                Results.section("negative",
                         multiplication("negative left", -4, 2),
                         multiplication("negative right", 5, -4),
                         multiplication("negative left and zero", -1, 0),
                         multiplication("zero and negative right", 0, -6),
                         multiplication("both negative", -4, -9)),
-                section("large",
+                Results.section("large",
                         multiplication("large addition", Integer.MAX_VALUE, 2),
                         multiplication("large negative numbers", Integer.MIN_VALUE, 2))));
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~